 One last note, don’t listen to what people say.
 Ask them if they would say the same thing to you if you were fat.
 Most people wouldn’t!
-I know this is totally cliche, but you should love your body no matter what shape it is!posted about 2 years ago
+I know this is totally cliche, but you should love your body no matter what shape it is!posted over 4 years ago

 it’s a huge myth that if you exercise you’ll turn into a grotesquely muscular body builder. you have to be reaallly dedicated to bulk up. my mom’s exercised daily ever since I can remember, but she never bulked up or had really visible muscles.

-muscles atrophy with disuse, they don’t turn into fat cells. but if you consume an excess amount of protein that doesn’t end up being burned off, it will be stored. like catiebeatty said, if you eat like Michael Phelps but don’t exercise like Michael Phelps, you’re not going to look like Michael Phelps lolposted about 2 years ago
+muscles atrophy with disuse, they don’t turn into fat cells. but if you consume an excess amount of protein that doesn’t end up being burned off, it will be stored. like catiebeatty said, if you eat like Michael Phelps but don’t exercise like Michael Phelps, you’re not going to look like Michael Phelps lolposted over 4 years ago

 I agree, they are probably jealous.
 To train with weights, you want low weight on the bar(s) and do more repetitions at that weight.
 Lighter & more.
 That will tone your muscles, not make you a hulk.
 There are lots of paperbacks about training with free weights, as they are called.
-Just do it!posted about 2 years ago
+Just do it!posted over 4 years ago

 I’m the same way!!
 I am always trying to put on some healthy weight and muscle definition but haven’t ever really succeeded.
 I think one of the most important things is to eat healthy.
-Other than that, just know that you are who you are and that people don’t have the right to judge you :)posted about 2 years ago
+Other than that, just know that you are who you are and that people don’t have the right to judge you :)posted over 4 years ago

 Unfortunately, people do fail to realize that there are STILL people being ridiculed for being “too thin” even though it could be just having high metabolism.